Periodontal Disease Treatment Goodlettsville

-Unfortunately, gum disease doesn’t just affect your gums.
-In fact, if left untreated, it can cause tissue damage, tooth loss, and bone deterioration that could result in a bone graft procedure.
-Dr. McClain offers a variety of gum disease treatments that can address many side effects of this dangerous bacterial infection and prevent further damage to your teeth, gums, and bones.
+Unfortunately, periodontal disease doesn’t just affect your gums.
+If left untreated, it can cause tissue damage, tooth loss, and bone loss that can result in needing a bone graft.
+Dr. McClain offers a variety of periodontal disease treatments that can address many side effects of this dangerous bacterial infection and prevent further damage to your teeth, gums, and bones, so call us today to schedule an appointment if you need help to address bleeding, swollen, or tender gums.

-Why Choose Goodlettsville Smiles for Gum Disease Treatment?
+Why Choose Goodlettsville Smiles for Periodontal Disease Treatment?

-There are two types of gum disease: gingivitis, the earliest stage, which is reversible with intervention, and periodontitis, which is more advanced and can only be managed, not cured.
+There are two types of periodontal disease: gingivitis, the earliest stage, which is reversible with intervention, and periodontitis, which is more advanced and can only be managed, not cured.

-Lifestyle behaviors that can increase your risk of developing gum disease include:
+Lifestyle behaviors that can increase your risk of developing periodontal disease include:

 - Smoking or using tobacco products